Color Psychology: The Role of Color in Emotional Responses

 Why Color Psychology Matters

-Color psychology plays a role in how humans interact with the surrounding environment.
-It has a solid correlation with mood.
-It’s also crucial in marketing as it affects how consumers perceive a product or service.
+Color psychology plays a role in how humans interact with the surrounding environment and has a solid correlation with mood.
+It’s also crucial in marketing since it can affect how consumers perceive a product or service.

 Mood Colors and Their Psychological Effects